Cheese applications

 This process aims to produce specific byproducts with no animal or plant involvement.
 Casein, one of the main proteins in milk, is already successfully being produced through precision fermentation.

-Being neither plant nor animal-based, these ingredients have the power to jumpstart sustainable innovation and turn the animal-free alternative space upside down.
+Being neither plant nor animal-based, these ingredients have the power to jumpstart sustainable innovation.
+Moreover, they can turn the animal-free alternative space upside down.

 evolved plant-based-cheeses